-IV.iv.
-The Magnitude of the Participation and Unemployment Cycles
+4.4 The Magnitude of the Participation and Unemployment Cycles

 Now that we have identified the source and magnitude of procylical pressures on the participation rate, we can assess their effect on cyclical fluctuations on employment.
-As we discussed in Section III, the cyclical pressures on the EPOP ratio come from both participation and unemployment.
+As we discussed in Section 3, the cyclical pressures on the EPOP ratio come from both participation and unemployment.
 Therefore, it is natural to compare the impact of the participation cycle on the EPOP ratio with fluctuations in the unemployment rate, i.e., the unemployment cycle.
-To assess the relative importance of the participation and unemployment cycles, we first define the cyclical change in the EPOP ratio, $\Delta EPOP_t^c$ , by rewriting equation (2)
+To assess the relative importance of the participation and unemployment cycles, we first define the cyclical change in the employment-to-population ratio, $\Delta EPOP_t^c$, by rewriting equation (2) as where u_t is the unemployment rate and $LFPR_t^c$ is the cycle component from our decomposition.